FloreauLuca/floreauluca.github.io/aer_racers/blogpost_scene.md

 So, based on the JSON file exported by the Unity tool, I created a SceneManager that loads the scene and creates the entities and components.

 The first step of the loading of the scene is the recording of the parameters of the scene.
 Its parameters are saved in a scene structure to be able to load several scenes.
-As we realized that we only needed one scene, we decided to abandon this feature.
+As I realize that we only needed one scene, I decided to abandon this feature.

 ```cpp
 struct Scene